janus-idp/backstage-showcase/e2e-tests/docs/CI.md

 2. **Triggering Tests Post-Validation:**
    - After a janus-idp member has validated the PR with `/ok-to-test`, anyone can trigger tests using the following commands:
-     - `/test`, `/test all` or `/test e2e-tests`
+     - `/test`, `/test images`, `/test all` or `/test e2e-tests`
-     - `/retest`

 These interactions are picked up by the OpenShift-CI service, which sets up a test environment on the **IBM Cloud**, specifically on an OpenShift Container Platform (OCP) cluster.
 The configurations and steps for setting up this environment are defined in the `openshift-ci-tests.sh` script.

-**High-Level Overview of `openshift-ci-tests.sh`:**
+For more details, see the [High-Level Overview of `openshift-ci-tests.sh`](#high-level-overview-of-openshift-ci-testssh).

-The `openshift-ci-tests.sh` script automates the deployment and testing workflow.
-It sets up the environment by configuring clusters and namespaces based on job requirements, deploys RHDH instances using Helm charts, runs end-to-end tests with Playwright for both RBAC and non-RBAC scenarios, and cleans up resources after testing.

-Detailed steps on how the tests and reports are managed can be found in the `run_tests()` function within the `openshift-ci-tests.sh` script.
-Additionally, all the different `yarn` commands that trigger various Playwright projects are described in the `package.json` file.

-When the test run is complete, the status will be reported under your PR checks.

-> **Important:** The environment in which the PR tests are executed is shared and ephemeral.
-All PR tests queue for the same environment, which is destroyed and recreated for each PR.
-Test outputs (screenshots, recordings, walkthroughs, etc.) are stored for a retention period of **6 months** and can be accessed by checking the **Details -> Artifacts** of the test check on the PR.

 ### Retrying Tests

 If the initial automatically triggered tests fail, OpenShift-CI will add a comment to the PR with information on how to retrigger the tests.

-- `/retest`
-- `/test e2e-tests`
-- `/test images`
-- `/test all`

-This is useful if you believe a failure was due to a flake or external issue and want to rerun the tests without making any code changes.

 ### CI Job Definitions